-Name and Address Number of Securities Beneficially Owned Type of Securities Percent of Class Morgan Stanley (1) Morgan Stanley Capital Services Inc. (1) 1585 Broadway New York, NY 10036 173,900 Sub-share certificates 8.0% Mercury Real Estate Advisors L.L.C.
-(2) 100 Field Point Road Greenwich, CT 06830 125,150 Sub-share certificates 5.8%
+Name and Address Number of Securities Beneficially Owned Type of Securities Percent of Class Mercury Real Estate Advisors L.L.C.(1) 100 Field Point Road Greenwich, CT 06830 163,772 Sub-share certificates 7.7%

-- (1) The information set forth herein with respect to the securities beneficially owned by Morgan Stanley and Morgan Stanley Capital Services Inc. is based on a Schedule 13G filed by them, dated February 15, 2006.
-The Schedule 13G indicates that Morgan Stanley Capital Services Inc. is a wholly owned subsidiary of Morgan Stanley and that Morgan Stanley is filing solely in its capacity as the parent company of, and indirect beneficial owner of securities held by, Morgan Stanley Capital Services Inc. - (2) The information set forth herein with respect to the securities beneficially owned by Mercury Real Estate Advisors L.L.C. ("Mercury") is based on a Schedule 13D/A filed by Mercury, dated February 2, 2006.
+(1) The information set forth herein with respect to the securities beneficially owned by Mercury Real Estate Advisors L.L.C. ("Mercury") is based on a Schedule 13D/A filed by Mercury, dated November 16, 2006.
 The Schedule 13D/A indicates that it is a joint filing on behalf of Mercury and Messrs.
 David R. Jarvis and Malcolm F. MacLean IV.
 The Schedule 13D/A indicates that Mercury is an investment advisor and that the shares reported in the Schedule 13D/A are held by certain entities of which Mercury is the investment advisor.
 The Schedule 13D/A further indicates that Messrs.
 Jarvis and MacLean are the managing members of Mercury.
 The Schedule 13D/A states that Mercury, Mr. Jarvis and Mr. MacLean have shared voting and dispositive power with respect to all of the Sub-shares reported.
 The address of Messrs.
-Jarvis and MacLean is the same as the address of Mercury. - (b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:
+Jarvis and MacLean is the same as the address of Mercury.

+(b) Security Ownership of Management: The following table sets forth information as to equity securities (Certificates of Proprietary Interest and Sub-share Certificates) beneficially owned directly or indirectly by all Trustees, naming them, and by all Trustees and executive officers of the registrant, as a group:

-Title and Class (1) Name of Beneficial Owner Amount and Nature of Ownership on January 31, 2006 Percent of Class Sub-share certificates: Maurice Meyer III 14,950(2) Sub-share certificates: Joe R. Clark 500 Sub-share certificates: John R. Norris III 200 Sub-share certificates: Roy Thomas 100 Sub-share certificates: David M. Peterson Sub-share certificates: All Trustees and Officers as a Group 15,750 .73 % certificates.
-On January 31, 2006, no trustee or executive officer was the beneficial owner, directly or indirectly, of any Certificates of Proprietary Interest.
+Title and Class (1) Name of Beneficial Owner Amount and Nature of Ownership on January 31, 2007 Percent of Class Sub-share certificates: Maurice Meyer III 14,950(2) Sub-share certificates: John R. Norris III 200 Sub-share certificates: James K. Norwood 200 Sub-share certificates: Roy Thomas 100 Sub-share certificates: David M. Peterson Sub-share certificates: All Trustees and Officers as a Group 15,450 .73%

-\Indicates ownership of less than 1% of the class.
+Indicates ownership of less than 1% of the class.

 (1) The Certificates of Proprietary Interest and Sub-share Certificates are freely interchangeable in the ratio of one Certificate of Proprietary Interest for six hundred Sub-shares or six hundred Sub-shares for one Certificate of Proprietary Interest, and are deemed to constitute a single class.
-The figures set forth in the table represent Sub-share
+The figures set forth in the table represent Sub-share certificates.
+On January 31, 2007, no Trustee or executive officer was the beneficial owner, directly or indirectly, of any Certificates of Proprietary Interest.

-- (2) Does not include 2,300 Sub-shares owned by the wife of Mr. Meyer in which Mr. Meyer disclaims any beneficial ownership. - (c) Changes in Control.
+(2) Does not include 2,300 Sub-shares owned by the wife of Mr. Meyer in which Mr. Meyer disclaims any beneficial ownership.

+(c) Changes in Control.
 Texas Pacific has no knowledge of any arrangement that may result in any change of control of the Trust.

-Item 13: Certain Relationships and Related Transactions.
+Item 13: Certain Relationships and Related Transactions, and Director Independence.

-- (a) Transactions with Management and Others.
-There are no reportable transactions or currently proposed transactions between Texas Pacific and any Trustee or executive officer of Texas Pacific or any security holder of Texas Pacific or any member of the immediate family of the foregoing persons. - (b) Certain Business Relationships.
-No relationships exist with any Trustee that are required to be disclosed under this paragraph. - (c) Indebtedness of Management.
-There are no persons indebted to Texas Pacific in an amount in excess of \$60,000 that are required to be disclosed under this paragraph. - (d) Transactions with Promoters.
-Not applicable.
+(a) Transactions with Related Persons.
+There are no reportable transactions or currently proposed transactions between Texas Pacific and any Trustee or executive officer of Texas Pacific or any security holder of Texas Pacific or any member of the immediate family of the foregoing persons.